 In the level 3 (calibrated) data files an error value for every measurement is given in the extension labeled ERROR_BARS.
 We also provide spectrogram arrays for each signal type for the errors in the extensions labeled X_ERROR_BARS_SPECT_HZ where X is PCEM, SCEM, or COIN.
-The errors provided are errors for the rates.
-The errors and include an error for the sample time, and data compression when compression occurs.
-The raw rates (count counts per sample (C)) are convert to Hz using the 0.390 sec sample/accumulation time (t) (Equation 1).
+The errors provided are errors for the rates, and an error for the sample time, and data compression when compression occurs.
+The raw rates (count counts per sample (C)) are converted to Hz using the 0.390 sec sample/accumulation time (t) (Equation 1).
 The error squared is given in Equations 2 and 3, and the fractional error squared is shown Equation 4.
-Taking the square root the resulting fractional error is given by equation 5.
+Taking the square root the resulting fractional error is given by Equation 5.
 The final error given in the data files is shown in Equation 6.
-If the count rates are not compressed (C{un}) then $C = C{un}$ and $\Delta C = \sqrt{C{un}}$.
-However, if the counts are compressed (C{comp}) then $C = 16C{comp} + 7.5$ and $\Delta C = \sqrt{(16C{comp} + 7.5)}$.
-In the ERROR table there is a column indicating if a background has been removed.
-The background is described in mentioned in section 13 and described in detail in the calibration document.
+If the count rates are not compressed (C{comp}) then $C = C{um}$ and $\Delta C = \sqrt{C{um}}$.
+However, if the counts are compressed (C{comp}) then indicating if a background has been removed.
+The background is described in Section 14.5.10 and described in detail in the calibration document.